north cascades & Mount Baker-Snoqualmie national forest

 Huckleberry Creek Trail

-Huckleberry Creek, a beautiful river valley running north from Mount Rainier, is perfect for hikers who seek wilderness solitude.
+Huckleberry Creek, a beautiful river valley running north from Mount Rainier, is perfect for hikers seeking wilderness solitude.
 For the first mile, the trail travels through Mt.
-Baker-Snoqualmie National Forest and then enters the northeast section of Mt.
+Baker-Snoqualmie National Forest and then enters the northeastern section of Mt.
 Rainier National Park, where the real old-growth begins.
 The valley isn’t stocked with a plethora of massive trees, though there are a few notable specimens.
-This lonely valley is better know as a wonderfully stunning example of a classic Cascadian forest.
+This lonely valley is better known as a wonderfully stunning example of a classic Cascadian forest.

 Huckleberry Creek Trail - IMG_2954.jpeg